Biddulph

-Biddulph is a former coal mining town and civil parish in the Staffordshire Moorlands district of the county of Staffordshire, England.
+Biddulph is a town and civil parish in the Staffordshire Moorlands district of the county of Staffordshire, England.
 The town lies 9 mi north of Stoke-on-Trent and 5 mi south-east of Congleton, close to part of the Staffordshire/Cheshire county border.
 In 2011 the parish had a population of 19,892.

 Origin of the name

 Biddulph's name may come from Anglo-Saxon/Old English bī dylfe, meaning "beside the pit or quarry".
 It may also stem from a corruption of the Saxon/Old English Bidulfe, meaning "wolf slayer", and the Biddulph family crest is a wolf rampant.

 In the days of coal and iron, Biddulph was called Bradley Green, with the original site of Biddulph being the area in which the parish church, Grange House and the ruins of Biddulph Old Hall stand.
 It was not until 1930 that the town was marked on Ordnance Survey maps as Biddulph.